 The scent is pumpkin spice and it’s really fun.
 Seriously, I’m branching out with the merch.
 I want it to be like a full merch line of all really funny things.

 MB: Tell me about your songwriting process.
-Was something happening when you wrote “STUPID”?
+Also, was something happening when you wrote “STUPID”?

 I think self love is a cool concept and it’s easy to say.
 Love yourself before others come love you, blah, blah, blah, but it’s very hard to actually do.
 This year I was like, ‘Oh wait, it makes sense for me now.
 It’s great.
 I don’t really need anyone else to make me happy.
 I think I can do it on my own.
 And I finally understood it.’
 Because you know when somebody tells you something; when people give you relationship advice and you’re like, cool, we actually have to experience it yourself.

-MB: How it hard to like your own work before?
+MB: Is it hard to like your own work?